kj4tmp/gatorcat/doc/README.md

 ### Installation

-The CLI can be build from source:
+The CLI can be built from source:

 1. Clone this repo
 1. Run `zig build` in the repo